null

 Changes in Health Management of Horses with Growing Age

-According to a study in 1988 and 1989, 70% of the horses in their 20s required special care for some health condition they had formed through out the years.
-From tooth problems, to arthritis, to the loss of hearing and vision – all these external and internal challenges must be faced to ensure your horse is healthy and living longer.
+According to a study in 1988 and 1989, 70% of the horses in their 20s required special care for some condition they had.
+From tooth problems, to arthritis, to the loss of hearing and vision – all these external and internal challenges must be faced to ensure your horse is healthy.

-To relieve your horse from digestive issues, you can feed them ‘probiotics.
-The formula also contains digestive enzymes, vitamins, and minerals, which enhance the process of digestion even further.
-Great Gut is a horse probiotic that allows your horse to properly digest food nutrients regardless of age.
+To relieve your horse from digestive issues, you can feed them ‘senior feeds’.
+It is precooked food which is chewed and digested easily.
+The formula also contain digestive enzymes, vitamins, and minerals, which enhance the process of digestion even further.

 Reduction in Saliva Production

-Your horse will not be able to chew and swallow dry food in the absence of saliva.
-You need to make sure the food you give to your equine has moisture in it with water, to make the chewing and swallowing process easier for them.
-It is important that your horses have an adequate supply of saliva.
+The horse will not be able to chew and swallow dry food in the absence of saliva.
+You need to make sure the food you give to your horse has moisture in it with water, to make the chewing and swallowing process easier for them.

 Weight Problems

-Either your horse will gain weight as they age or they will lose it.
-It’s a catch-22.
+Either the horse will gain weight as they age or they will lose it.
 Gaining weight has more to do with their slow digestion and metabolism.
-If your horse needs to lose weight, their meal should only consist of hay and pasture, with required supplements, probiotics, and vitamins.
-However, you must not restrict their food intake, as they can’t go hours without eating, which will also hinder the process of fat burning.
+If your horse needs to lose weight, their meal should only consist of hay and pasture, with required equine supplements and vitamins.
+However, you must not restrict their food intake as they can’t go hours without eating, which will also hinder the process of fat burning.

 Bones and Muscles

-Your horse may not be able to verbally communicate with you the changes they feel in their body as they age, but you can observe these changes in their physical aspects to judge their internal functioning.
+Your horse may not be able to verbally communicate with you the changes they feel in their body, but you can observe these changes in their physical aspects to judge their internal functioning.
 Your attention will increase their lifespan and enhance the quality of their life.